How Poetry Raises Awareness of Disability

 Poetry has a way of slowing us down.
 It makes readers pause, feel, and reflect.
 For people with disabilities, it opens a path to express thoughts that often go unheard in everyday conversation.
 Through rhythm, tone, and imagery, poetry can share emotions and truths that regular language sometimes can’t.

 This form of writing invites empathy.
 A poem about chronic pain might not explain every symptom, but it can show the weight of living with it.
+In the realm of Disability Poetics, these expressions are especially powerful.
 A few lines can carry the feeling of being misunderstood or isolated.
 That emotional connection helps others understand the experience on a deeper level—not with facts, but with feeling.

 When readers connect with that emotion, they begin to care.
 Awareness grows not from being told, but from feeling close to someone’s experience.
 Poetry creates that space, using language as a bridge between lives.